 From there, just download one of the templates that you wish to use:

 Keep in mind that it can take up to 24 hours for LinkedIn to process the list before you can actually use it.

-Lookalike from Matched Audiences
+Creating Lookalike from Matched Audiences

-You can find really helpful additional information about setting up Matched Audiences and how to get the best of them in this article: The 4 Types of LinkedIn Matched Audiences (Explained),
+You can find additional information about setting up Matched Audiences in my article The 4 Types of LinkedIn Matched Audiences (Explained),

-but for now, we can do a quick recap here.
+But for now, we can do a quick recap here:

-Just keep in mind that, depending on the traffic coming to your website from LinkedIn, Matched Audiences might grow in volume really, really slowly – so arm yourself with some patience!
+Just keep in mind that, depending on the traffic coming to your website from LinkedIn, Matched Audiences might grow in volume really slowly.
+So, you will need to arm yourself with some patience!

 Once you’ve reached more than 300 users, you will be able to create a LinkedIn Lookalike audience from Matched Audiences.

 Things to keep in mind with LinkedIn Lookalike Audiences

 Now, there are some important things that you need to know before getting started with lookalike audiences.
 Let’s take a look:

 However, sometimes a user will sign up for your newsletter with one email address, and create his LinkedIn profile with another email address.
 In this case, since the emails are different, LinkedIn won’t recognize him within their own database, and there will be no matching.
 Don’t be surprised if your list is suddenly reduced from 10,000 to 3,000!

 Let’s say that you are selling both sports shoes and elegant shoes.
 In this case, and if your database has enough volume, it is better to build one lookalike audience for sports shoes, and another one for elegant shoes.
 This way, you will make them more precise, and LinkedIn will be able identify the things that sports shoes users have in common in order to find more potential customers with a similar profile.
 And, if you need both audiences for a Sponsored Content campaign, you can always add all your specific audiences at the same time if necessary!